fragmatic-io/drupal-plugin/README.md

 Since the plugin is not officially posted, you will need to install it directly from the GitHub repository.

+** * If you encounter an error about nested Git repositories, you can skip cloning the repo and instead download the zip file from this link.**

 ### 2. Enable the Plugin

 After installing the plugin, enable it using Drush: